Engineering Combined Program

 Overview of Program

-St. Lawrence University has arrangements with six universities in which you complete three years of coursework at St. Lawrence and two at one of the other institutions, and graduate with degrees from both.
-Students interested in the 3+2 Engineering Programming should make their intentions known by e-mailing the engineering advisor as soon as possible.
+St. Lawrence University has arrangements with five universities in which you complete three years of coursework at St. Lawrence and two at one of the other institutions, and graduate with degrees from both.
+Students interested in the Engineering Combined Program should make their intentions known by e-mailing the engineering advisor (Dr. Ed Harcourt) as soon as possible.

 Courses and Program Planning